marekceglowski/Bandcamp-Download-Automation/README.md

-# Bandcamp Bulk Album Downloader
+# Bandcamp Free Album Download Automator

 This script will download free albums from BandCamp without user-interaction.
 Note: This script does NOT rip audio from BandCamp pages, it just automates the clicking process of downloading albums.